 There seems to be an unwritten rule in Melbourne that whenever a new cocktail bar or café opens it must be so nondescript that it’s virtually impossible to find.

-How else can you explain the explosion of tiny bars that are hidden in laneways, buried in basements, up rickety staircases, in-between buildings and even on secret rooftops.
+How else can you explain the explosion of tiny bars and shoebox cafes hidden in laneways, buried in basements, up rickety staircases, in-between buildings and even on secret rooftops.

 Inspired by the quiet dive bars and speakeasies of New York, Melbourne’s modern watering holes are so secluded that you really need to know what you’re looking for, or you’ll miss them entirely.